LeonardoBaliza/airflow-dbt-datasf-fire-incidents/README.md

 This DAG should be triggered once to perform the initial load of historical fire incident data.
 Subsequent updates should use the incremental loader DAG.

+#### Index Performance Strategy

+The initial loader implements a performance-optimized indexing strategy:
+- Indexes are created **after** bulk data loading to improve initial load performance
+- Key indexes include:
+  - `incident_number`: Primary identifier for fire incidents, optimizes lookups and joins
+  - `incident_date`: Accelerates time-based filtering and analysis
+- This strategy balances query performance against load time by:
+  1. Loading all data efficiently in a single transaction without index overhead
+  2. Creating targeted indexes after load completion to optimize subsequent queries
+  3. Focusing on columns most frequently used in filtering and join operations

 #### Example

 To trigger the DAG manually from the Airflow UI, select `datasf_fire_incidents_initial_loader` and click "Trigger DAG".